arunlogo1/azure_assignment/README.md

 -> Copy the file disk.sh using copy over ssh command "scp disk.sh user@public:/home/{username}/"

 -> Execute the script "./disk.sh" and check the cpu utilization and disk utilization"

+Note: Both the machines have been same virtual network and it can be communicated each other. (try using "ping public-ip)